-- Ensure flammable materials, liquids and gases, are kept to a minimum, and are stored properly with adequate separation distances between them. - Ensure adequate aisle is maintained separation between stacks of stored goods. - Separate fuel into fire-resistant enclosures, e.g. store raw materials and finished goods separately. - Use non-combustible building materials for building modifications. - Remove, or treat large areas of highly combustible wall and ceiling linings, e.g. polystyrene or carpet tiles, to reduce the rate of flame spread across the surface. - Develop a formal system for the control of combustible waste by ensuring that waste materials and rubbish are not allowed to build up and are carefully stored until properly disposed of, particularly at the end of the day. - Take action to avoid any parts of the premises, and in particular storage areas, being vulnerable to arson or vandalism. - Check all areas where hot work (e.g. welding) has been carried out to ensure that no ignition has taken place and no smouldering or hot materials remain that may cause a fire later.
+- Remove or treat large areas of highly combustible wall and ceiling linings, e.g. polystyrene or carpet tiles, to reduce the rate of flame spread across the surface. - Reduce or protect combustible displays, furnishings and foliage. - Develop a formal system for the control of combustible waste by ensuring that waste materials and rubbish are not allowed to build up and are carefully stored until properly disposed of, particularly at the end of the day. - Clean ducts and flues. - Reduce stocks of flammable materials, liquids and gases to a minimum.
+Keep remaining stock in dedicated storerooms or storage areas, preferably outside, where the public are not allowed to go, and keep the minimum required for the operation of the business. - Ensure flammable materials, liquids and gases, are kept to a minimum, and are stored properly with adequate separation distances between them. - Do not keep flammable solids, liquids and gases together. - Take action to avoid any parts of the premises, and in particular storage areas being vulnerable to arson or vandalism. - Check all areas where hot work (e.g. welding) has been carried out to ensure that no ignition has taken place and no smouldering or hot materials remain that may cause a fire later.